Welcome to The Harvard Club of Chicago's Web Site.

 All interested alumni/ae, students and parents, and current and former faculty are invited to join the Club and participate in its activities.

-Out-of-town alumni/ae are more than welcome to participate in Club activities at member rates when in town, but also please note that the Harvard Club of Chicago does not have resident facilities such as are found in New York and Boston.
+Out-of-town alumni/ae are more than welcome to participate in Club activities at member rates when in town, but also please note that the Harvard Club of Chicago does not have a "club house," accommodations, or dining facilities such as are found in New York and Boston.

-This website is intended solely for the non-commercial use of Harvard alumni/ae, specifically members of The Harvard Club of Chicago, to further the aims of the Club.
+This website is intended solely for the non-commercial use of Harvard alumni/ae, specifically members of The Harvard Club of Chicago, to further the aims of the Club and Harvard University.